-- BLM 80th and 95th percentiles - FWS/NPS/FS 90th and 97th percentiles
+- o BLM 80th and 95th percentiles - FWS/NPS/FS 90th and 97th percentiles fire season data should be used for staffing levels and adjective fire danger

 It is important to identify the period or range of data analysis used to determine the agency percentiles.
 The percentile values for 12 months of data will be different from the percentile values for the fire season.
 Year round data should